auth0/Guardian.Android/README.md

 #### A note about key generation

-The Guardian SDK does not provided methods for generating and storing cryptographic keys used for enrollment, as this is an application specific concern and could vary between targeted versions of Android and the OEM-specific builds.
+The Guardian SDK does not provide methods for generating and storing cryptographic keys used for enrollment as this is an application specific concern and could vary between targeted versions of Android and OEM-specific builds.
 The example given above and that used in the sample application is a naive implementation which may not be suitable for production applications.
 It is recommended that you follow [OWASP guidelines for Android Cryptographic APIs](https://mas.owasp.org/MASTG/0x05e-Testing-Cryptography/) for your implementation.